SeonShaji/Assignment-1-Build-your-own-binary/README.md

 The above commands takes the initial triangle(or the last duplicated triangle) creates a copy and flips it along the given side.

+Note: Because triangles can be rotated or flipped, 'left' and 'right' become relative.
+To reduce the complexity we can choose the side that most closely aligns with a cardinal direction (Up, Down, Left, or Right), ensuring predictable transformations regardless of the triangle's current rotation.

 <img src="https://github.com/SeonShaji/Assignment-1-Build-your-own-binary/blob/main/Flip%20Once%20Example.png" width="40%">

 The loop operations repeats the above process until it collides with another triangle.
 This process could produce an endless cycle based on the setup of the initial triangle.